charlesll/rampy/_sources/smoothing.rst.txt

 You will find example notebooks below as well as the docstrings of the functions!

-.. autoclass:: rampy.filters.smooth
+.. autofunction:: rampy.smooth
    :members:
    :undoc-members:
    :show-inheritance:

-.. autoclass:: rampy.filters.whittaker
+.. autofunction:: rampy.whittaker
    :members:
    :undoc-members:
    :show-inheritance: